-The program consists of a comprehensive foundation of courses related to the growth and development of the healthy child as well as the hospitalized child.
+The program requires 120 hours and consists of a comprehensive foundation of courses related to the growth and development of the healthy child as well as the hospitalized child.
 Students participate in many laboratory and practicum experiences with children.
 These experiences, along with theoretical information, provide a foundation necessary for working with hospitalized children and their families.
 This curriculum leads to child life certification by allowing qualified students to sit for the Child Life Professional Certification Examination upon graduation.

 These courses are not available online and must be taken on campus or transferred from another institution.